Abdullah Öcalan: Abduction, trial, and imprisonment

-Öcalan was abducted in Kenya on 15 February 1999, while on his way from the Greek embassy to Jomo Kenyatta International Airport in Nairobi, in an operation by the Turkish National Intelligence Organization (Millî İstihbarat Teşkilatı, MIT) with the help of the CIA.
-According to the Turkish newspaper Vatan, the Americans transferred him to the Turkish authorities, who flew him back to Turkey for trial.
+Öcalan was abducted in Kenya on 15 February 1999, while on his way from the Greek embassy to Jomo Kenyatta International Airport in Nairobi, in an operation by the Turkish National Intelligence Organization (Millî İstihbarat Teşkilatı, MIT), with the help of the CIA.

 Following his capture, the Greek Government was in turmoil and Foreign Minister Theodoros Pangalos, Interior Minister Alekos Papadopoulos and the Minister of Public Order Philipos Petsalnikos resigned from their posts.
 Costoulas, the Greek ambassador who protected him, said that his own life was in danger after the operation.
 According to Nucan Derya, Öcalan's interpreter in Kenya, the Kenyans had warned the Greek ambassador that "something" might happen if he didn't leave four days prior and that they were given the assurance by Pangalos that Öcalan would have safe passage to Europe. Öcalan was determined to travel to Amsterdam and face the accusations of terrorism. Öcalan's capture led thousands of Kurds to hold worldwide protests condemning his capture at Greek and Israeli embassies.
 Kurds living in Germany were threatened with deportation if they continued to hold demonstrations in support of Öcalan.
 The warning came after three Kurds were killed and 16 injured during the 1999 attack on the Israeli consulate in Berlin.
 A group named the Revenge Hawks of Apo set fire to a department store in Kadıköy Istanbul, causing the death of 13 people.
 In several European capitals and larger cities as well as in Iraq, Iran and also Turkey protests were organized against his capture.